Rapture (Kate novel): Plot

 Luce, Daniel, and the other angels had nine days to stop Lucifer from bending time and erasing everything since the Fall.
 They fought many Scale, the elders, Miss Sophia with the help of the Outcasts.
 They are in allegiance with the Outcasts now.
 In order to locate the site of the Fall, they have to find the three relics first.

 Everything was up to Luce this time.
 She now has the ability to see through her past lives without the use of an Announcer.
 She discovered her true nature on just her own.
-She knew that the curse prevented her from knowing her true nature as an angel, caused her to die whenever she began to approach a memory of her past.
+She knew that the curse prevented her from knowing her true nature as an angel, causing her to die whenever she began to approach a memory of her past.
 That is why none of the others could tell her who she was.

 She was once an angel and even became Lucifer's Evening Light.
 Lucinda and Lucifer had loved each other long before The Fall, and they invented love.
 Her first love has been Lucifer, and she had been his.
 Lucinda and Lucifer became the first beings to experiment with affection beyond God.
 He grew more possessive, more envious of Lucinda's adoration of the Throne.

 The reason why Lucifer wants to wipe the slate clean is because he wants to reset the universe to have Lucinda back—to choose him instead of Daniel.
 Lucinda loved Daniel more than Lucifer because Daniel wants her for who she is and he would never eclipse her with his desires.
 Her betrayal of Lucifer was what this Fall was all about.
 Lucinda loved Lucifer until it hurt her, until their love was consumed by his pride and rage.
 She stopped loving Lucifer because the thing that he called love made her disappear.
 Their adoration never diminished the Throne, but his love diminished her.